 As I turned those numbers over in my mind that day I tried to imagine what to me was Tremlett’s great innings.
 My mind saw a heavy overcast day, bowlers constantly on the mark with no respite for the batsmen.
 I imagined Tremlett doggedly defending; scoring a run here and a run there, perhaps an occasional defiant boundary, as he stood fast against persistently accurate bowling, his score gradually mounting.
 The others I imagined succumbing one by one to the onslaught until, last man standing, the captain finally fell with Somerset having a precious score to defend.

 What the weather was actually like that day I have no idea but I wanted it to be impossible for batting, the bowling unrelenting, the rest of the batting fragile.
-Tremlett standing god like above the fray.
+Tremlett standing god-like above the fray.
 I actually have no idea, and had no idea, if Tremlett really was the last man standing or if his innings was dogged or spectacular, skilful or lucky.
-But the mind of a boy who had never been taken to watch Somerset drew whatever pictures he wanted in his mind and that picture remains vivid.
+But the mind of a boy who had never been taken to watch Somerset drew pictures in his mind to fit the image he had developed of his unseen hero, and that picture remains vivid.

 In fact, according to Wisden, Tremlett was known as a hitter but that was unknown to me at the time.
 Whether he hit out in this innings or played as I imagined, with Somerset under pressure, I have no way of knowing but my imagined image of this innings remains.
 The dogged hero digging out a score in impossible conditions as all around fell by the wayside.
 And that is how it will always remain for the mind of an eight-year-old should surely be permitted a dream or two which lasts a lifetime.